P¹ –› TT –› EE –› P²

 This is what I am suggesting: it is dangerous to make a utopia of the road on which we travel to get to utopia.
 I am advocating for a methodological uncertainty, the consequences of which, when understood, can paralyse a person.
 Orwell has endless sympathy for such a person, for Winston Smith, almost as much as he has distain for the paralysis of people.
 What I am also saying, therefore, is that to do away with Dadaism, is not to do away with Dickens.
 What I am saying is that to commit personal philosophical suicide – to use that term technically and non-pejoratively – is not to commit political philosophical suicide.
 What I am saying, is that we should sometimes try to “make whatever happens to me, good for me, as long as it effects only me.”

-Critical rationality – the formulas of Karl Popper et al. – can require too much of a person.
-There can be situation ‘x’s which are too complex or just too much for an individual to cope with in one lifetime.
+Critical rationality – the formulas of Karl Popper et al. – can require too much of a person when they are applied to our personal lives.
+There can be situation ‘x’s which are too much for an individual to cope with in one lifetime.
 A person cannot live without positive momentum, and the falsifiability principal does not allow for positive momentum, because it is positive only when it is at its most negative.
 Only those who enjoy slaying the heads of their own hydra and want to do so indefinitely can hope to live formulaically, and will never have to plot their lives.
-They should beware too much methodological certainty though.
-The sheer size of the universe, compared to you and your seventeen-stone, is sometimes forgotten as the one source of authority that does in fact count, and in your determination to get life exactly right, you can get life exactly wrong.
+They should beware too much methodological certainty.
+The sheer size of the universe, compared to you and your seventeen-stone, is sometimes forgotten as the one source of authority that does in fact matter, and in your determination to get life exactly right, you get life exactly wrong.

 “Do I contradict myself, very well then.